tortuvshin/open-source-flutter-apps/README.md

 - [Smooth App](https://github.com/openfoodfacts/smooth-app) - To showcase Open Food Facts's power to a broad range of users through a smooth user experience and sleek user interface by [Open Food facts](https://github.com/openfoodfacts/)
 - [Watermaniac](https://github.com/artrmz/watermaniac) — an app that will help you track the amount of water you drink by [Artur Rymarz](https://github.com/artrmz)
 - [wger](https://github.com/wger-project/flutter) - Flutter fitness/workout app for wger by the [wger project](https://github.com/wger-project).
+- [QuitSmoke](https://github.com/trizin/Quit-Smoke-App) - A Flutter app to help you quit smoking by [trizin](https://github.com/trizin).

 ### Games